In pictures: New Zealanders gather in their bubbles to pay their respects on Anzac Day

 "But so do our acts every day.
 We are a nation that has had its character defined by many things, but one is the sacrifice of others."

-Ardern referenced the more than 11,000 soldiers who lost their lives, the 140,000 men and women who served overseas, and those on the home front.
+Ardern referenced those who lost their lives, the 140,000 men and women who served overseas, and those on the home front.

 "These figures will never be abstract.
 Each represents a father, mother, brother, friend afflicted by conflict."